happytogether/javascript-interview-questions/README.md

 69. ### How do you declare strict mode

     The strict mode is declared by adding "use strict"; to the beginning of a script or a function.
     If declared at the beginning of a script, it has global scope.
+Be carefult not to forget ";"

     ```javascript
     "use strict";